IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 distance education.
 Technological acceptance in is tightened to 6 evolution of learning systems and 7 research directions.

-Concerning the citations network on the right panel of Figure
-@ref(fig:fignet), we observe that articles devoted to exploration cite often works on technology acceptance along with the same-topic articles.
+Concerning the citations network on the right panel, we observe that articles devoted to exploration cite often works on technology acceptance along with the same-topic articles.
 Documents where engagement topic is prevailing, tend to reference mainly topic 6 evolution and same-topic articles.
 Finally, works speaking about